Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: Discussion

 \section{Discussion}

 We have proposed a flexible procedure to combine basic sequential hypothesis tests into an FDR and FNR-controlling multiple testing procedure tailored to sequential data.
 The error control in Theorems~\ref{thm:seqBH} and \ref{thm:seqBH.rej} is proved under arbitrary dependence with a small logarithmic inflation~$\Delta$ of the prescribed levels $\alpha$ and $\beta$, and which may be dispensed with under independence.
 These were the same conditions under which \citet{Benjamini95} proved FDR control in their original paper and, as mentioned in the introduction, recent work by \citet{Benjamini01} has broadened this from independence to positive regression dependence.
 We fully expect to be able to similarly extend the conditions under which (uninflated) FDR control holds in the sequential domain too, but the distributional complications introduced by sequential sampling present additional challenges.
 Our conjecture is supported by the simulation studies in Section~\ref{sec:fdrsims.dept} and other simulation studies we have performed under strong positive dependence, in which not a single instance of achieved FDR or FNR has exceeded the uninflated levels $K_0\alpha/K$ and $K_1\alpha/K$ of the independent case.
-We expect a sequential analog of Storey and Tibshirani's~\citeyearpar{Storey03} argument that the BH procedure controls FDR asymptotically as $K\To\infty$ under arbitrary dependence to hold as well.
+Moreover, the setting of Section~\ref{sec:fdrsims.dept} in which dependence exists between data streams but it may be impossible for the statistician to know or model \textit{a priori} is a prime example of where the proposed procedure may be useful since FDR and FNR can still be controlled by only knowing something about the \emph{marginal} distributions of the test statistics through \eqref{typeI}-\eqref{typeII}.
+The results of this section are encouraging that a sequential analog of Storey and Tibshirani's~\citeyearpar{Storey03} argument that the BH procedure controls FDR asymptotically as $K\To\infty$ under arbitrary dependence will hold as well.

 The simultaneous control of FDR and FNR achievable by the Sequential BH Procedure is a byproduct of the sequential setting and is analogous to the situation in classical single hypothesis testing where there exist sequential tests simultaneously controlling both type~I and II error probabilities at arbitrary levels \citep{Stein45}, a feat which is impossible in general for fixed sample size tests \citep{Dantzig40}.
 Also analogous to the classical setting, it may be that the statistician has a well-motivated value of the FDR bound~$\alpha$ in mind, but not necessarily a value of the FNR bound~$\beta$ (or the value $u_1$ in the composite alternative \eqref{comp.hyp}).
 In this case the rejective version of the Sequential BH Procedure in Section~\ref{sec:rej} may be used which only stops early to reject null hypotheses, i.e., when the data indicates that an alternative hypothesis is true.
 If substantial early stopping is also desired when null hypotheses are true, then we encourage the statistician to utilize the Sequential BH Procedure and to treat $\beta$ as a parameter that may be chosen to give a procedure with other desirable operating characteristics, such as expected total or streamwise maximum sample size.